-Cinderella’s Castle is an amazing part of the Disney World experience.
-It is the most iconic image of Disney World.
-There are some pretty cool facts about it you may not have known.
+Cinderella’s Castle is the castle found in Walt Disney World.
+Sleeping Beauty’s castle is what you will find in Disneyland in California.
+Cinderella’s Castle is an amazing part of the Florida Disney World experience.
+It is the most iconic image of Walt Disney World and arguably the most famous icon of all the Disney theme parks..
+There are some pretty cool facts about this beautiful castle you may not have known.
 Here are a few!

 1. The height is an illusion

-The Castle is tall, but….
-The castle is 189 feet tall which is 100 feet taller than the Sleeping Beauty castle at Disneyland.
+The Castle is tall, but it isn’t as tall as you think it is.
+Cinderella’s castle is 189 feet tall which is 100 feet taller than the Sleeping Beauty castle at Disneyland.
 It may look taller to you because Disney uses something called Forced Perception which tricks your eyes.

 2. There’s a hotel room inside